-How to Make the Most of Cherries, Sweet or Tart
+How to Make the Most of Every Variety of Cherry

-Sweet cherries hit markets as early as May, and tart ones peak in July.
-Both wind down by August.
+Sweet cherries hit markets as early as May, and sour cherries peak in June and July.
+Both varieties wind down by August.
 Look for firm, blemish-free drupes that feel heavy for their size.

 The fruits fade quickly at home, usually within four days, so keep them cold and dry to help them last longer: Refrigerate them in an open container, and rinse just before eating.

-Pluck the stem and place the fruit on the opening of a thin-necked container (an empty wine bottle works well).
+To pit cherries, pluck the stem and place the fruit on the opening of a thin-necked container (for example, an empty wine bottle works well).
 Then push a straw or chopstick through.
 Pop!

 Stick to fresh cherries for the biggest health hit (they retain antioxidants when dried or juiced, but often with the catch of added sugar).
 Pair sweet kinds with protein for a well-rounded meal: Toss them with onion, lime juice, and mint or cilantro for a salsa to serve over roasted salmon or grilled tilapia.
 The tart type is extra-dense in nutrients.
 Combine dried ones with roasted nuts in an energy-boosting trail mix, or for a double whammy of antioxidants, blend them with frozen ones or cherry juice in a smoothie.